dqmis/dl2/blog/blogpost.md

 ### Results

-We evaluated the multimodal LLM from the Gemini family `gemini-1.5-pro-preview-0409` using both ASP and direct prompting strategies.
+We evaluated the multi-modal LLM from the Gemini family `gemini-1.5-pro-preview-0409` using both ASP and direct prompting strategies.
 To validate the ASP-generated code, we employed the Clingo solver.
 The results are summarized below:

 |     Dataset     | Prompting | Accuracy |
 | :-------------: | :-------: | :------: |